jsohndata/docs-build-recipes/_GH/waka-time.md

 # How to get Wakatime to your GitHub

 ## What is WakaTime?
-WakaTime is a personal analytics service for programmers that shows you how you spend your time and helps you be more productive.
+It is a personal analytics service for programmers that shows you how you spend your time and helps you be more productive.

 <br>